quasarframework/quasar-framework.org/source/components/buttons.md

 title: Buttons
 ---
-Quasar button is as button with a few extra useful functions. `q-btn` has two shapes: rectangle (regular) and circular.
-When not disabled or spinning it will always emit a `click` event.
-The first argument of the click event is the original HTML event, and second argument is a function used when the spinning, to stop this.
+The Quasar button component is a button with a few extra useful features.
+For instance, `q-btn` comes in two shapes: rectangle (default) and circular.

-When using spinning button it will have a spinning animation when the user clicks the button, and this will not stop until the `done()` function are called, that is given by the `click` event.
+The button component also comes with a spinner effect, for times when app execution may cause a delay, and you want to give the user some feedback about that delay.
+The button will display a spinning animation, when the user clicks the button, and this will not stop until the `done()` function is called, which is available through the `click` event.

+ When not disabled or spinning, a button component will always emit a `click` event, as soon as it is clicked or tapped.
+The first argument of the click event is the original HTML event.
+The second argument is a function used to end the spinner effect.

-The button come in three sizes: small, medium (default) and big.
-As for the colors, use the ones from [Quasar CSS Color Palette](/api/css-color-palette.html).
-There are some more CSS classes that you can use to enhance the appearance of a button.
+The button comes in three different sizes: small, medium (default) and big.
+As for colors, all the colors available in the [Quasar CSS Color Palette](/api/css-color-palette.html) are at your disposal.
+There are some more CSS classes that you can use to enhance the appearance of a button too.

 <input type="hidden" data-fullpage-demo="css/button">